 After arrival in Livingstone you will be met by a representative and transferred directly for a guided tour of the Victoria Falls, one of the Seven Natural Wonders of the World.
 At over a mile wide and 350 feet deep, it is the largest sheet of falling water on earth.
 Following your tour of the Falls you will be transferred to Toka Leya Camp, a luxurious tented camp located under a shady grove of trees on the banks of the Zambezi River, within the Mosi-oa-Tunya National Park.

 Depart by light aircraft to the northern Chobe region of Chobe National Park.
 This area is famous for its large herds of elephants and other unique species such as the elusive puku and Chobe bushbuck that move to the Chobe River over the midday period.
 Enjoy a boat cruise (and lunch) on a catamaran-style shaded boat before departing by light aircraft for the private Linyanti Concession adjoining the Chobe National Park.
-From the airstrip it is a short game-drive transfer to a private Explorer Campsite.
-Camp is elegantly set up under massive African ebony and knobthorn acacia trees overlooking panoramic vistas of the Linyanti Swamps.
+From the airstrip it is a short game-drive transfer to Linyanti Tented Camp, overlooking the beautiful Linyanti floodplains.

-The landscape changes from the Okavango’s floodplains to savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
+The landscape on this vast 300,000 acre private concession is characterized by savannah habitat and riverine forest, creating a paradise for a high diversity of wildlife and bird species.
 The area is home to a variety of plains game as well as all of Botswana's major predators, including lion, leopard, cheetah, and the endangered wild dog.
-The first afternoon activity highlights the range of habitats in the northern sector of the concession, focusing on the riverine habitat of the Linyanti and its surrounding forest and bushveld.
+Activities focus on day and night game drives, as well as walking excursions, to highlight the diversity and abundant wildlife of this remarkable area.

-Depart by light aircraft to Khwai Discoverer Camp, located on a private concession adjoining the Moremi Game Reserve.
-The Khwai Concession is one of the most diverse areas in northern Botswana, and features a wide range of exciting wildlife habitats from forests and floodplains, to wetlands and grasslands.
-The narrow Khwai Channel is home to large mammals such as hippo and crocodile with buffalo and red lechwe often seen grazing along the fringe.
-The beautiful riverine woodland found along the river provides further sanctuary to birds, primates and leopard.
-Activities focus around day and night game drives, nature walks and seasonal mekoro excursions.
-Away from the river there is a wonderful mix of acacia and leadwood trees of varying sizes leading into mopane woodland.
-The latter, together with the permanent presence of water, attracts large numbers of elephant to the area.
-Larger predators include lion, wild dog and spotted hyaena, while birdlife found here is just as varied thanks to the wide range of habitats.
+Depart by light aircraft to Gomoti Camp, located on a private concession adjoining the Moremi Game Reserve.
+The concession is one of the most diverse in northern Botswana, and features a wide range of exciting wildlife habitats, from forests and floodplains to wetlands and grasslands.
+The diverse habitat supports a wide range of herbivores,including elephant, buffalo, giraffe, and numerous antelope.
+Larger predators include lion, leopard, wild dog and spotted hyaena; birdlife is just as varied thanks to the wide range of habitats.

-Accommodation at Khwai Discoverer Camp is in large walk-in Meru-style tents .
-The beautifully designed tents re-create the early explorer style of accommodation, with a veranda and an en-suite bathroom area (with plubming and including flush loo, shower, basin, and mirror).
-Furnishings include leather and teak director chairs, separate bedside tables with 12v reading lamps, canvas hanging wardrobes, bathrobes, and comfortable beds.
-All amenities (conditioning shampoo, soap, shower gel and body lotion) are elegantly displayed for use.
+Accommodation at Gomoti Camp is in five large, walk-in Meru-style tents, designed to re-create the early explorer style of accommodation, with a veranda and an en-suite bathroom area (with flush loo, shower, basin, and mirror).
+Furnishings include leather and teak director chairs, separate bedside tables with 12v reading lamps, a wardrobe, bathrobes, and comfortable beds.
 The evening camp is lit by paraffin lanterns and a good campfire.
-Delicious meals are prepared by the safari staff on a campfire, adding to the atmosphere of adventure.
-Dining is often under the stars, although a bush dining tent with a fully stocked bar and library is also erected.
+Dining is under the stars, or in the elegant bush dining tent with a fully stocked bar and adjacent library.

-Depart by light aircraft to Jacana Camp, located in a permanently flooded region of the Okavango Delta.
+Depart by light aircraft to Xigera Camp, located in a permanently flooded region of the Okavango Delta.